 - parental choice in relation to enrolment and

 - respect for the diversity of values, beliefs, traditions, languages and ways of life in society.

 Therefore, no child will be refused access to St. Colman’s National School for reasons of ethnicity, special educational needs, disability, accent, language, traveller status, asylum seeker/refugee status, religious or political beliefs or values, family or social circumstances.

 As a general principle and insofar as practicable having regard to the enrolment policy of St. Colman’s National School children will be enrolled on application provided there is space available.

-Pupils will, as a rule, only be admitted to Junior Infant classes during the month of September.
+Pupils can only be admitted to Junior Infants having turned 4 years of age before the start of that academic year ie. September 1st.
 Children may be admitted to any class during the school year provided they are transferring from another school.

 Provision of Key Information by Parents

-Applications will only be accepted on the basis of a fully completed School Registration form.
+Applications will only be accepted on the basis of a fully completed School Enrolment Form.
 This form must be accompanied by a copy of Birth Certificate/ Baptismal Certificate if appropriate.

 The Board of Management makes decisions relating to enrolment in accordance with school policy.